Marshall K. Harris (b. 1955)

 Born in San Antonio TX, Dec, 6 1955 to Marshall and Marlene Harris.

-I create life sized (or larger) photo realistic drawings of subjects laboriously executed with graphite on Mylar.
-I choose common everyday people, saddles, skulls, vegetables or utilitarian objects that he finds intriguing in their complexity.
+With an investigative eye, Mr. Harris creates life-sized (or larger) photo-realistic drawings of subjects laboriously executed with graphite on Mylar.
+He chooses common everyday people, saddles, skulls, vegetables or utilitarian objects that he finds intriguing in their complexity.
 The drawings focus attention on minute details that may be overlooked, the fold, the scratch, the flaw, no characteristic is too small to replicate.
-This extraordinary attention to detail and significance behind those characteristics requires looking deeply into the history of an object to discover what makes it’s experiences relevant.
+This extraordinary attention to detail and significance behind those characteristics requires looking deeply into the history of an object to discover what makes its experiences relevant.

 Marshall Harris was born in San Antonio Texas but lived all across the United States until his family settled in Fort Worth in 1969.
 Harris received his BFA in Graphic Design from Texas Christian University in 1979.
 He was drafted in the National Football league 8th round by the New York Jets but landed in Cleveland Ohio in 1980.
 Following a career in the National Football League (1980-86, Cleveland Browns, New England Patriots, and New Jersey Generals USFL), Marshall got a real job and turned his attentions towards creative vocations including Advertising Art Director, Marketing Manager, Museum Curator, Graphics Developer, and Exhibit Designer for nationally recognized corporations, Science Museums, Zoos and Aquaria.
 Some of Harris’s design work includes exhibition the National Zoo in Antwerp Belgium and the National Museum of Marine Biology and Aquarium in Taiwan.
 He also created educational interactive displays for several US Aquaria and Science Museums.